tweag/monad-bayes/docs/source/usage.md

   ...
 ```

-Were the lines from `uniform` to `beta` commented out, they would be instantiated with the defaults defined in terms of `random` in the `MonadSample` class.
+Were the lines from `uniform` to `beta` commented out, they would be instantiated with the defaults defined in terms of `random` in the `MonadDistribution` class.
 The reason they are not is that there are more statistically efficient ways to sample.

 We can unpack values from `SamplerIO a` using `sampler :: SamperIO a -> IO a`.
 So for example: